 Discover how math can be creative in special activities led by visiting mathematicians and artists who use math in their careers.
-Learn more about the mathematicians and artists by clicking on the links to their websites.
+A schedule of mathematicians and artists at the 2017 Minnesota State Fair:

 Math On-A-Stick is a welcoming space for children and their grown-up friends to talk about and interact with numbers, shapes and patterns.
 To learn more about continuing these conversations all year long, check out talkingmathwithkids.com.
 For more resources and problem solving opportunities at home and school, check out The Math Forum.